-The State has committed substantial funding to SRL East to ensure its successful implementation.
-As of 1 December 2024, in addition to the \$2.5 billion already provided for the planning and delivery of the Initial Works and Early Works project, the Victorian Government has committed a further \$9.3 billion to commence major construction works on SRL East by 2024, reflecting a significant investment in enhancing public transportation infrastructure and connectivity.
-The SRL Business and Investment Case, released in August 2021, shows there is a role for State enabled land development and value capture opportunities.
+The State has committed substantial financial resources to SRL East to ensure its successful implementation.
+As of December 2024, in addition to the \$2.5 billion already provided for the planning and delivery of the Initial Works and Early Works project, the Victorian Government has committed a further \$9.3 billion to commence major construction works on SRL East by 2024, reflecting a significant investment in enhancing public transportation infrastructure and connectivity.

+The SRL Business and Investment Case, released in August 2021, shows the role of State-enabled land development and value capture opportunities.